ArmanBehi/F2P/README.md

-# F2P
-Default (GPT-3.5)
-User
-here are the description of README file for my reprository in github, please edit this: Script for analysing data from calcium imaging (+stimulation)
-This repository consist of two files that analyze the data yoy got from ImageJ.
-The design of experiment is to evaluate the effect of stimulationgg(eg. Optogenetic) on the activity of selected region.

 ## F2P
 The F2P script is designed to analyze data obtained from ImageJ.
 It requires a specific file directory containing three distinctive files: